straw-hat-team/adr/src/adrs/5177934677/README.md

 - Projectors `MUST NOT` copy `transient_annotations` to resources by default.
-- Consumers that emit records as a result of processing an incoming record `SHOULD` propagate the incoming `transient_annotations` onto the resulting records.
+- Consumers that emit records as a result of processing an incoming record `SHOULD` propagate the incoming `transient_annotations` onto all of the resulting records.
+- An operation that writes multiple records `MUST` attach the same `transient_annotations` to every record it writes.
 - You `MUST NOT` rely on `annotations` propagating to resulting records;
   each writer attaches its own.
 - Storage `MUST` persist `annotations` whenever the underlying record is